Glasgow Property Lettings Process for Tenants

-The letting process for renting a flat or house is as follows:
+The Glasgow property lettings process for renting a flat in Scotland is as follows:

 Viewing a Property

 If you see a property you are interested in renting, email or call us to arrange to view.
 We have flexible viewing times to allow you to when most suitable for you.
 All properties advertised by us conform to the Repairing Standard.

 Properties are viewed “as seen” in terms of décor and furnishings and the Landlord is under no obligation to change anything related to these once lease is signed.

 Tenant Application Process